Student Health Insurance: Frequently Asked Questions

 Does school sickness insurance cover birth control pills?

 Yes.
-Starting in August 2012, the Aetna Student Health Plan will provide 100% coverage of certain brands of birth control pills, as well as other forms of contraception, meaning you will no longer have to pay anything for them at the pharmacy when you use your Aetna insurance card.
-The student health insurance plan also covers 100% of the cost of an annual women’s gynecological exam, including a pap test.
+Starting in 2013, the Aetna Student Health Plan has provided 100% coverage of certain brands of birth control pills, as well as other forms of contraception, meaning you will no longer have to pay anything for them at the pharmacy when you use your Aetna insurance card.
+The student health insurance plan also covers 100% (no co-pay) of the cost of an annual women’s gynecological exam, including a pap test.

 Does school sickness insurance cover psychological counseling services outside Eastern?

 Yes.
-The student health plan will cover outpatient mental health care up to a maximum of $100,000.
+The student health plan will cover outpatient mental health care and there is no coverage limit.
 Psychoactive medications such as antidepressants are also covered.
 Please remember that Counseling and Psychological Services (CAPS) at Eastern is available to students free of charge.